 - 4. Application to Nursing Major submitted by the respective deadline (April 30 or October 15) - a.
 Deadline for completed application is April 30 or October 15, respectively - b.
 Admission decisions made by May 31 or November 1, respectively - 5.
+Applicants applying for admission to the spring 2015 class must include a score of "Proficient" or above on the Test of Essential Academic Skills (TEAS V).
+The score from the TEAS V must be submitted with the Application to the Nursing Major.
+Information regarding administration of the TEAS V can be obtained from the School of Nursing. - 6.
 Completion of clinical agency health screening requirements are due to the vendor assigned by the William Preston Turner School of Nursing by July 17 or December 1, respectively; any student not meeting this deadline will forfeit his/her seat in the class.